What is a suitable give to a homestay family?

 Will it be cold in Sapa?

 The average temperature in Sapa during the winter months (November to March) is about 10 ºC.
-At this time of year it is wise to bring several layers including a good jacket.
-We would recommended not bringing cotton clothes in the winter months if possible.
+At this time of year, it is wise to bring several layers including a good jacket.
+We would recommend not bringing cotton clothes in the winter months if possible.

 If you are trekking to the remote villages, please note that the temperature in the village is always warmer than in Sapa, about 3 – 7 degrees different.